Miss your flower garden? These winter flowering plants will brighten up your home and help you to survive cabin fever.

 These Brazilian natives grow as epiphytes in the rain forest, anchoring themselves on tree branches.
 Although tropical by nature, Christmas cactus is surprisingly easy to please indoors.

 Jasmine plant is one of the first to arrive in florist's shops in late winter or early spring.

 Treat yourself to a pot of these intoxicatingly fragrant flowers.

 You can train its leafy vines to climb up a trellis and show off its delicate, star-shaped clusters of white blooms.

 Bright and beautiful Kaffir Lily is in the same family as Amaryllis, and is just as easy to grow indoors.

 These Clivia miniata hybrids produce big clusters of trumpet-shaped flowers in orange, pink, red, yellow or white.
 Naturally a summer-bloomer, Kaffir Lily bulbs can be forced for early bloom indoors in late winter.

-You'll find Kalanchoe Plant in florist's shops mid-winter.
-Well, you'll find them year-round.
+You'll find Kalanchoe in florist's shops mid-winter.
+Well, you'll see them for sale year-round.
 These beautiful bloomers are gaining in popularity as house plants.